-So, after cooking it for about 14 minutes, when you’re about to run out of stock, start tasting the rice about once every minute.
+So, after cooking it for about 14 minutes, start tasting the rice about once every minute.
 When it’s finished it should still have a solid core, but not be too hard.
 There should just be a touch of texture left in the middle.
 If the rice is soft all the way through it will be overcooked.

 This is somewhat scary – but just take the plunge and take it off the heat when you’re not

 Do you have any other tips for making a perfect risotto?
 Help the other readers out – leave a comment below!